aswinmkv/SQL_Portfolio/README.md

 # SQl_Portfolio
-Projects using SQl - Data Analysis and Visualization
+Projects using SQL - Data Analysis and Visualization